Army Job: 94F Computer/Detection Systems Repairer

 If you have an affinity for tinkering and repairing small electronics, can focus on your work for extended periods of time, and can perform well under stress and as part of a team, this job may be a good fit for you.
 Of course, any background working with computers and components would serve you well if you're applying for MOS 94F.

 These soldiers repair and maintain hundreds of different types of computers and parts.
 This list includes microcomputers, telecom equipment, field artillery digital devices, GPS systems receivers, switchboards, telephones, distance and azimuth-orienting devices, and battlefield illumination devices.

-MOS 94F inspects all these different types of systems for any faults and conducts troubleshooting to ensure they're in top operating condition.
-They repair and replace defective parts, and service tools, test and diagnostic equipment.
+MOS 94F inspects all these types of systems for any faults and conducts troubleshooting to ensure they're in top operating condition.
+They repair and replace defective parts, service tools, and test and diagnostic equipment.

 In addition, these soldiers provide technical assistance to subordinates and supported users, and will request and maintain authorized bench stock, repair parts, supplies, and technical publications.

 Job training for an Army computer/detection systems repairer includes the standard 10 weeks of boot camp, formally known as Basic Combat Training, and 25 weeks of Advanced Individual Training (AIT).
 While you'll spend some of this time in the classroom, you'll also have the opportunity to practice repairing and replacing equipment parts.